jasp-stats/jasp-desktop/Resources/Help/analyses/multinomial.md

 ### References
 ---
-- Haberman, S. J. (1978).
-Analysis of qualitative data: Introductory topics (Vol 1).
+- Haberman, S. J. (1978). *Analysis of qualitative data: Introductory topics (Vol 1)*.
 Academic Press.
 -  Clopper, C. J. & Pearson, E. S. (1934).
-The use of confidence or fiducial limits illustrated in the case of the binomial.
-Biometrika, 26, 404–413. doi: 10.2307/2331986.
+The use of confidence or fiducial limits illustrated in the case of the binomial. *Biometrika, 26*, 404–413. doi: 10.2307/2331986.

 ### R Packages
 ---